The COVID-19 pandemic will have an impact on how we administer the October 25, 2021 General Election.

 - Qanuqtuurniq: We will adapt to address challenges as they arise, while preserving the integrity of the election and maintaining the confidence of Nunavummiut.

 What we are doing to Keep You Safe

 - The rules in the Nunavut Elections Act give the Chief Electoral Officer flexibility to protect the health and safety of our communities during the election.

 - Candidates will be provided with an online portal.

 - Our Returning Officers will safely offer mobile polls to our most vulnerable populations.

-- Voters will be required to wear masks during voting in-person.
+- Voters will be encouraged to wear masks during voting in-person.
 You can bring your own mask, or one will be provided for you.